MahApps/mahapps.com/input/docs/stylevariants/win10.md

 Merge it into a window or a panel rather than into `App.xaml` and it reaches that part of the tree alone.
 The demo does exactly that, to stand the three sets next to each other.

+One thing about the set changes layout rather than looks.
+Its scrollbar is the two-state one a UWP window draws, a two-unit line until the pointer arrives, so the set also applies a scroll viewer that lays the bars *over* the content instead of beside it.
+Leave sixteen units of padding at the edge of anything interactive, or an expanded bar will cover it.
+[ScrollBars](../styles/scrollbars) has the whole story.

 ## The individual styles

 Nothing forces the whole set on you.
 Every style in it has a key, and always has had one: